 You’ll be able to mix and paint up to 2 quarts at a time with this pressure pot design.
 You’ll receive 6 feet of twin hosing so movement and operation are very easy.

-This auto paint sprayer isn’t really for detail work, but it will help you quickly paint your panels.
-It’s perfect for larger vehicles as well, such as trucks or buses.
+This auto paint sprayer isn’t designed for fine detail work but excels at quickly covering larger surfaces like vehicle panels.
+It’s ideal for bigger vehicles such as trucks or buses.

-It comes with a pressure gauge and fluid regulator.
-You’ll also receive 6 feet of twin hosing so movement and operation are very easy.
+Included are a pressure gauge and fluid regulator, along with 6 feet of twin hosing, ensuring smooth movement and easy operation throughout your project.

 You will need an air compressor to operate this paint gun.
 A compressor with 3 horsepower or more should be enough to power the Astro Pressure Pot.
 A minimum 10 CFM at around 45-50 PSI will keep you painting consistently.